Radishoux/joule-interview-main/README.md

 # Login

-To login on the app in the dev environment you can call the login endpoint with the credentials found in the `prisma/seed.ts` file, and then use the `accessToken` provided as a Bearer Token.
-With swagger you can use this token to login.
+To log in on the app in the dev environment, you can call the login endpoint with the credentials found in the `prisma/seed.ts` file, and then use the `accessToken` provided as a Bearer Token.
+With Swagger, you can use this token to log in.

 # Test